arokettu/commonmarker-rouge/README.md

 ## IMPORTANT

 `commonmarker-rouge` currently works only with renderer in `:UNSAFE` mode.
 Don't forget to set `:UNSAFE` manually if you're overwriting the renderer mode.

+If you know how to fix this behavior please comment in [Issue #5](https://github.com/sandfoxme/commonmarker-rouge/issues/5)

 ## Installation